awsmhacks/awsmBloodhoundCustomQueries/README.md

 There are 2 ways to view bloodhound results.
 1-In the UI with the sweet graphing and attack path views
 2-Using the neo4j interface directly.
 These return results in tables, akin to a SQL Database look.

 The customqueries.json file is used to store queries in the Bloodhound UI so you can easily reuse them.
 ----Generally these are queries that return paths

 The CYPHER section is queries you would put into the neo4j interface and get results in tables.
-----Generaly these queries are used when you want to return lists or get percentages for report things
+----Generally these queries are used when you want to return lists or get percentages for report things

 Reading materials / References::
 https://github.com/BloodHoundAD/BloodHound/wiki